webfactory/slimdump/README.md

 Example:
 `slimdump --single-line-insert-statements {DSN} {config-file}`

+#### output-csv

+This option turns on the CSV (comma separated values) output mode.
+It must be given the path to a directory where `.csv` files will be created.
+The files are named according to tables, e. g. `my_table.csv`.

+CSV files contain only data.
+They are not created for views, triggers, or tables dumped with the `schema` dump mode.
+Also, no files will be created for empty tables.

+Since this output format needs to write to different files for different tables, redirecting `stdout` output (as can be done for the default MySQL SQL mode) is not possible.

+**Experimental Feature** CSV support is a new, [experimental feature](https://github.com/webfactory/slimdump/pull/92).
+The output formatting may change at any time.

 ## Configuration
 Configuration is stored in XML format somewhere in your filesystem.
 As a benefit, you could add the configuration to your repository to share a quickstart to your database dump with your coworkers.